ramtinak/MediaConverter/README.md

 # MediaConverter
-With Media Converter you can easily convert .wmv, .mp4 ,.mp3 ,.mp4 ,.flac ,.mkv ,.wma ,.m4a and .m4v to each other.
+With Media Converter you can easily convert .wmv, .mp4 ,.mp3 ,.mp4 ,.mkv ,.wma ,.m4a and .m4v to each other.

 Show time remaining, elapsed time, and convert percent.